Apollo 18 (film): Production

-Apollo 18 was shot in Vancouver, British Columbia, Canada, North America.
+Apollo 18 was shot in Vancouver, Canada.

 The work has been promoted as a "found footage" film that does not use actors.
 In an interview with Entertainment Weekly, Dimension Films head Bob Weinstein "balk[ed] at the idea" that the film was a work of fiction:

 "We didn't shoot anything; we found it.
 Found, baby!"

 The Science & Entertainment Exchange provided a science consultation to the film's production team.
 NASA was also "minimally involved with this picture", but declined to go further with the project.

 The film concludes with a statement that the Nixon Administration gave away hundreds of Moon rocks to foreign dignitaries around the world, and that many of these Moon rocks have been lost or stolen.
 This is true; both the Nixon and Ford Administrations gave away 135 Apollo 11 Moon rocks and 135 Apollo 17 goodwill Moon rocks.
 The Moon Rock Project, a joint effort of over 1,000 graduate students started at the University of Phoenix in 2002, has helped track down, recover, or locate many Moon rocks and found that 160 are unaccounted for, lost, or destroyed.

 In 1998, a sting operation called Operation Lunar Eclipse recovered the Honduras Apollo 17 goodwill Moon rock.

 The film has been distributed by Dimension Films.